nzfeng/SWN/README.md

 For better visualization of the solution around curve endpoints, we perform projective interpolation (see Figure 4 from the paper.)

 By default, we output texture coordinates in _homogeneous coordinates_, where rather than the standard uv coordinates, we output 3-dimensional uvw texture coordinates.
 To visualize these textures you can interpolate the 3d coordinates linearly across each triangle.
 Then, for each pixel you perform a homogeneous divide, dividing the first two coordinates by the last coordinate to obtain the final uv texture coordinates.
 This can be done e.g. in a shader or via shader nodes in Blender (see `Example.blend` for an example).

+## Remeshing

+Depending on the curve input, the surface may need to be re-meshed for optimal output.

+SWN is formulated for curves that conform to mesh edges.
+However, you can still specify curves generically as sequences of barycentric points along the surface, with the condition that the curve is continuous and linear within each triangle face.
+If `--allowRemeshing=true`, the surface will be re-meshed so that the curve lies entirely along mesh edges (with no change to the curve geometry.)
+If `--allowRemeshing=false`, the program will use a Poisson formulation of SWN to give valid output, but homology correction is no longer possible.

+Second, since curve endpoints are omitted from the solve (Section 2.3.2 in the paper), curves that span only one mesh edge will be ignored.
+If `--allowRemeshing=true`, such edges will be subdivided so that these parts of the curve will not be ignored.

 # Visualization